jamie-miller-rva/Demo_Credit_Risk_Analysis/README.md

   - An accuracy score for the model was calculated as 0.8325
   - A confusion matrix was generated <br>
     ![SMOTE Confusion Matrix](./Images/SMOTE_confusion_matrix.png)
-  - An imbalanced classification report was been generated <br>
+  - An imbalanced classification report was generated <br>
     ![SMOTE imbalanced classification report](./Images/SMOTE_imballanced_classification_report.png)

 * **ClusterCentroids**
   - An accuracy score for the model was calculated as 0.8325
   - A confusion matrix was generated <br>
     ![ClusterCentroids Confusion Matrix](./Images/ClusterCentroids_confusion_matrix.png)
-  - An imbalanced classification report was been generated <br>
+  - An imbalanced classification report was generated <br>
     ![ClusterCentroids imbalanced classification report](./Images/ClusterCentroids_imballanced_classification_report.png)

 ### Deliverable 2: Use the SMOTEENN Algorithm to Predict Credit Risk